Standard Deviation Calculator

 1.31, 1.40, 0.86, 0.88, 1.40

-First, calculate the mean of the sample.
+First, calculate the sample mean (x̄).

 $$\bar{x}=\frac{1.31+1.40+0.86+0.88+1.40}{5}=1.17$$

-Next, calculate the variance s².
+Next, calculate the sample variance (s²).

 $$s^2=\frac{\left(1.31-1.17\right)^2+\left(1.40-1.17\right)^2+\left(0.86-1.17\right)^2+\left(0.88-1.17\right)^2+\left(1.40-1.17\right)^2}{5-1}=0.0764$$